 The central theme in this artwork is how the current proliferation of the aerial moving image across practices and fields powerfully contributes to the massive technological distribution of perception that shapes our contemporary visual paradigm.
 This project centers on how the composite mediation of Earth is inextricably tied up in multiple ways with the notion of the Anthropocene, or what Donna Haraway (2015) recently called the Capitalocene.
 The history of mapping is a history of territorial claims.
 Digital imaging itself is essentially a process of mapping, a conversion of electromagnetic radiation into discrete electric pulses, organized in a grid of pixels.
 Informed by scholarly and artistic practices across the aerial view, cinema, cartography and contemporary art, this project mobilizes counter-mapping strategies as a way to re-approach and make visible the ever-lasting grid equally underpinning cartography and the aerial moving image (Siegert 2014).

 Zoom Blue Dot was generously supported by Arts Council Norway, Arts Research Center and Center for Science, Technology, Medicine, & Society at University of California, Berkeley.
 The project was realized during a semester-long Arts + Science in Residence Program at University of California, Berkeley in collaboration with Holly L. Aaron at the Molecular Imaging Center, Danielle Jorgens at the Electron Microscopy Lab, Vasfi Burak Ozdol at the Molecular Foundry, Lawrence Berkeley National Laboratory and Christopher Myers at CITRIS Invention Lab.
 Original soundtrack for Zoom Blue Dot was created by the acclaimed American composer Phill Niblock.
-Zoom Blue Dot is a part of Aerial View in Motion, a four-year artistic research project funded by Media Aesthetics, Department of Media and Communication, University of Oslo and Norwegian University of Science and Technology and administered by the Norwegian Artistic Research Programme.
+Zoom Blue Dot is a part of Aerial View in Motion, a four-year artistic research project funded by Media Aesthetics, Department of Media and Communication, University of Oslo and Norwegian University of Science and Technology.